wolfpld/usenetarchive/README.md

 - import-source-maildir --- Import from a directory tree where each file is a separate message (e.g. slrnpull produces this with extra-simple setup required to get it working).
 - import-source-maildir-7z --- Import from a maildir tree compressed into a single 7z compressed file.
 - import-source-mbox --- [Archive.org](https://archive.org/details/usenet) keeps its collection of usenet messages in a mbox format, in which all posts are merged into a single file.
+- google-groups --- Crawl google groups and save group in a maildir format.

 Imported messages are stored in a per-message LZ4 compressed meta+payload database.